Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/bars.md

 ```

 - `bar` - handle returned from `Bar_Create`
-- `x` - new width
+- `x` - new width in pixels
-- `y` - new height
+- `y` - new height in pixels

 ## Examples
 !!!
 Note
     The bars assume a certain basic understanding of the PermMem module.

 ### Display a simple bar
-First we just create a bar that does nothing.
+As a first example, let's just create a bar that does nothing.
-It should only be half full (or empty?) on the screen.
+It should only be half full (or half empty?).
 ```dae
 func void Example_1()
 {